 Hugh Jackman and Deborra-Lee Furness have what is arguably one of the most successful relationships in Hollywood.
-The Aussie actors, who have a 13-year age gap between them, recently celebrated their 25th anniversary, proving once and for all that age is nothing but a number.
+The Aussie actors, who have a 13-year age gap between them, have had a spark since the mid 90s, proving once and for all that age is nothing but a number.
 So what’s their secret?
 Honesty, for one thing.
 "I think relationships, you gotta be yourself, even the bits you don't love, the bits you're embarrassed about or things you did wrong.
 If you're in a situation where you can be yourself and really be honest, that’s a good start," Hugh reportedly told Good Morning America in 2019.
 From the couple’s steamy connection on the set of their shared show Corelli to their loved-up quarantine in 2020, here’s everything you need to know about the couple’s long-standing relationship.

 - Deborra-Lee is 13 years Hugh's senior.